alamshafil/HxPro/docs/index.md

 ---
 layout: page
-title: Simple
+title: HaxPro
-subtitle: scripting language designed to be robust and easy.
+subtitle: A scripting language designed to be robust and easy.
 hero_height: is-large
 hero_link: /page-1/
-hero_link_text: Simple is an
+hero_link_text: HaxPro is a scripting language designed to be robust and easy.
 show_sidebar: false
 callouts: example_callouts
 ---